randix/KioskContacts/README.md

 #### Privacy

 *Kiosk Contacts* collects contact information and stores it in a file inside the app.
-That information is given voluntarily, normally a person enters his or her own information into the app, with the intention of providing the information to the event host.
+That information is given voluntarily, normally a person enters his or her own information into the app, with the intention of providing the information to the event booth host.
 This app does not use the information in any way other than simply to collect it and store it in the app.

 #### Support and Information